Coronavirus and Asthma

 How to Protect From the Virus

 The CDC has released new guidelines for people with asthma.
-While there isn't a specific vaccine or treatment to prevent COVID-19, there are best practices you can implement to avoid exposure to the virus:
+There are best practices you can implement to avoid exposure to the virus:

 - Stay home as much as possible.
 If you have to go out, be sure you practice social distancing.
 And if you do have to go out for necessities, practice these grocery store safety tips.